 On completion of this course, the student will be able to:

-- demonstrate an understanding of the functioning of union states, and the reasons for their survival
+- demonstrate by way of course work and examination, as required, an understanding of the functioning of union states, and the reasons for their survival

-- read, analyse and reflect critically upon relevant existing scholarship
+- demonstrate by way of course work and examination, as required, an ability to read, analyse and reflect critically upon relevant existing scholarship

-- to understand, evaluate and utilise an array of relevant source material relating to Britain, Ireland and similar union states.
+- demonstrate by way of course work and examination, as required, an ability to understand, evaluate and utilise an array of relevant source material relating to Britain, Ireland and similar union states.

-- develop and sustain scholarly arguments in oral and written form by formulating appropriate questions and utilising appropriate evidence
+- demonstrate by way of course work and examination, as required, an ability to develop and sustain scholarly arguments in oral and written form by formulating appropriate questions and utilising appropriate evidence

 - demonstrate independence of mind and initiative, intellectual integrity and maturity; and also an ability to evaluate the work of others, including peers.